moorepants/eme185/content/pages/instructor-guide.rst

 These should be convenient for the homework due dates, and TA and instructor office hours should not conflict.
 Past TAs have used Bainer 2071 or their own lab for the office hours.
 Provide feedback to the instructor about how well these are attended so that adjustments can be made if needed.
-You may want to set up a `YouCanBook.me`_ page so that you know ahead of time whether or not students are coming to your office hours.
+You should set up a `YouCanBook.me`_ page so that you know ahead of time whether or not students are coming to your office hours.

 .. _YouCanBook.me: https://youcanbook.me/